 The instructor does not recommend missing any class sessions as in-class exercises or homework could be given in your absence.
-Making up the missed work may not be possible.
+Late assignments will not be accepted.
 If you have to miss a class, make arrangements to get any assignment from other students and complete it for the date it is due.
 Absences on the day of a test will not be acceptable.
-If you must be absent one those days you must contact the instructor in advance.
+If you must be absent one of those days, you must contact the instructor in advance.
 You will be required to present medical or other emergency/official documentation explaining your absence before you will be permitted to make up the exam.
-Unexcused absences will negatively impact your attendance and class participation grade, components of the final grade.
+Unexcused absences will impact both attendance and class participation grade, a component of the final grade.
+If you miss three or more classes, you will receive a zero for attendance.
+Your participation grade is dependent on participating in each class discussion as well as attendance on presentation days.
+If you miss a presentation day, you will automatically lose a point in participation.